Khawlani Coffee Beans

 Khawlani Coffee Beans (البن الخولاني) are a type of coffee bean cultivated in the region of the Khawlan mountains (Sarat Khawlan).
 These mountains spread from the southwestern part of Saudi Arabia to the northwestern part of Yemen.
 The province of Jazan in Saudi Arabia, and the governorate of Saada in Yemen are where these mountains are situated.
 Those are main regions for the cultivation of this type of coffee due to the presence of all the geographical and climatic conditions required for its cultivation.
 The mountainous soil is rich in the necessary nutrients to give the coffee its distinctive flavour.
 The Khawlani coffee is characterised by an oily layer as well as its well-known and distinctive odour.

 History

 The production of the Khawlani coffee bean comes from the mountainous regions of Jazan, Al Baha, and Asir, in the Saudi Arabian part.
 In the south of the Kingdom, specialists have determined the age of Khawlani coffee bean cultivation to be more than eight centuries old, with Jazan Port being one of the most expensive Arab coffee outlets.

+Cultural significance and practices

+Khawlani coffee cultivation is also associated with social and cultural practices among Khawlani communities.
+According to UNESCO, knowledge related to planting and processing the beans has been transmitted within families and across generations, and coffee is commonly linked with hospitality, generosity and respect for guests.
+The cultivation process also has a communal dimension, as farmers exchange knowledge and support each other during planting, harvesting and processing.
+A 2023 academic study on the Khawlani coffee value chain in the Jazan region similarly described the preparation and serving of the coffee as deeply embedded within Saudi national identity and traditions.